LAST UPDATED: June 27, 2019

 - Buy small power tools if you want to carry them around the garage or even in your vehicle.
 Tools meant for off-site use are perfect for portability.

 Q. What kind of tools do I need?

 A. While you don't need power tools to work on a vehicle, small tools like electric screwdrivers and impact drivers are versatile enough to be used on almost any project.
 Saws and grinders, on the other hand, tend to be used less.

 A. Power tool kits tend to be designed for general-use and include the most common, most useful tools for tasks around the house.
 Basic kits offer some combination of drills, impact drivers, electric screwdrivers, and maybe a small saw.

 Q. Are power tools better than air-powered tools?

 A. Not necessarily.
 Power tools are more convenient since you don't need an air compressor running the entire time you are using the tool.
 Air-powered tools, however, can be more capable and generally require less setup in terms of cords and batteries, since a single compressor is necessary.

-Our top power tool pick is the versatile Black+Decker Drill and Impact Driver Combo Kit for its flexibility in use and unique design.
+Our top power tool pick is the Milwaukee Impact Wrench for its flexibility in use and unique design.

-For something more straightforward and more affordable, choose the Milwaukee Sub-Compact Ratchet instead.
+For something more straightforward and more affordable, choose the KIMO Cordless Drill Driver Kit instead.